COVID-19 Information Update

 Prince George's County Department of Social Services provides a Homelessness Prevention Program.
 The program screens applicants for eligibility, counseling, and provides referrals.

 On the federal level, the Homeowners Hope Hotline has been established to connect distressed homeowners to free foreclosure counseling.
 Counselors all come from agencies certified by the Department of Housing and Urban Development (HUD).
 The Homeowners Hope Hotline is 1-888-995-4673 (HOPE).
 The Hotline was created by HOPE NOW, an alliance between HUD approved counseling agents, servicers, investors and other mortgage market participants.
+Also, borrowers are encouraged to contact their loan servicer to see what modification programs the loan servicer may offer.

 Fannie Mae, or the Federal National Mortgage Association, was created in 1938 as a government entity to help lenders provide mortgage financing to home buyers at reasonable rates.
 Fannie Mae was chartered as a government-sponsored private organization in 1968.
 You can look up your loan on Fannie Mae's website to understand what your options are.